ImmersionNeuro/ImmersionKit/README.md

 # ImmersionKit

-ImmersionKit is a lightweight, on-device SDK for computing “Immersion” and “Safety” indices from raw datapoints (e.g., heart rate), storing time-series locally, and querying/deriving **Key Moments**.
-It’s built for privacy-first apps: data is processed and stored **on device** (Pro), with optional cloud sync you control.
+ImmersionKit is a lightweight, on-device SDK for **VALUE MEASUREMENT** -- computing “Value” and “Psychological Safety” indices from raw datapoints, storing time-series locally, and querying/deriving **Key Moments**.
+It’s built for privacy-first apps: data is processed and stored **on device**.
+No personal information or health data is saved, stored, or transmitted by this SDK.

 Visit [Immersion Neuroscience](https://getimmersion.com) for more details.